-- 4.1 These Rules apply to the following types of procurement on behalf of the Council; - purchasing any goods or materials - purchasing of any services, including consultancy services - (See also Rule 49) - hiring, renting or leasing of any goods or equipment - ordering the carrying out of building or engineering works - (See Rule13).4.2 Schools: Are covered by the Rules but as modified or extended under the Council's Scheme for Funding for Schools.
+- 4.1 These Rules apply to the following types of procurement on behalf of the Council: - purchasing any goods or materials - purchasing of any services, including consultancy services - (See also Rule 49) - hiring, renting or leasing of any goods or equipment - ordering the carrying out of building or engineering works

+- (See Rule13).4.2 Schools: Are covered by the Rules but as modified or extended under the Council's Scheme for Funding for Schools.
 They are entitled, but not required, to use the Corporate Contracts.

-4.3 Partnership Arrangements: These Rules will apply where the Council is part of a partnership (eg Derby Community Safety Partnership) and it is the lead body or accountable body and/or goods, services or works are being ordered in its name.
+Academies are not covered by these rules.
+All publicly funded schools are subject to EU and UK procurement legislation. - 4.3 Partnership Arrangements: These Rules will apply where the Council is part of a partnership (e.g. Derby Community Safety Partnership) and it is the lead or accountable body and/or goods, services or works are being ordered in its name.